etiennelord/QuantumCropLand/README.md

 # QuantumCropLand (v1.0 June 2025)
 Small dataset for advancing research on quantum image encoding and classification for agriculture application.
-The dataset is provided as a numpy file (npz) with two vectors named 'data' and 'labels'.
+The dataset is provided as a numpy file (npz) with two vectors named '_data_' and '_labels_'.
 The data were extracted form the Sentinel-2 (ESA) satellite imagery using [Google Earth Engine](https://earthengine.google.com/  "Google Earth Engine"), using the [AAFC Annual Crop Inventory](https://www.agr.gc.ca/atlas/aci) layers.

 The dataset goal is to facilitate work on quantum image encoding and classification by providing a standard dataset, similar to the Iris dataset or EuroSat dataset, but for agricultural data.